Sibakumarpanda/SystemVerilog_Constraint_Coding_by_Siba/README.md

 # 28.WAC to generate alternating pairs sum to 30
 # 29.WAC to generate 3-bit numbers where a single bit get randomized
 # 30.WAC to generate 4bit Gray code sequence generation
-# 31.WAC to generate Factorial generation of a number
+# 31.WAC/logic to generate Factorial of a a random number
-# 32.WAC to generate Fibonacci series
+# 32.WAC/logic to generate Fibonacci series
 # 33.WAC to generate Palindrome numbers between 1-100
 # 34.WAC to generate Prime numbers between 100
 # 35.WAC to generate Armstrong number verification